joshuaiz/template/readme.md

 I make no Bones (pun definitely intended) about Template copying a lot of what was included in Bones but wanted to customize it for my studio's workflow.
 This may or may not work for you.

-With that in mind, we've removed some things I never used in Bones (like Link Pages [why Eddie?], tags on pages and IE8 grids amongst others) and added some things in that we use often: more page templates, updated default font stack, a custom post type plugin template, and some custom functions.
+With that in mind, we've removed some things I never used in Bones (like Link Pages, tags on pages and IE8 grids amongst others) and added some things in that we use often: more page templates, updated default font stack, a custom post type plugin template, and some custom functions.

 We've also included some extras and goodies that developers may find useful but kept those out of the main files.